 - Click Build > Make Project from the menu bar.

-- Build an Android App Bundle or APK by clicking Build > Build Bundle(s) / APK(s) > Build Bundle(s) or Build > Build Bundle(s) / APK(s) > Build APK(s) from the menu bar.
+- To build an Android App Bundle or APK, click Build > Build Bundle(s) / APK(s) > Build Bundle(s) or Build > Build Bundle(s) / APK(s) > Build APK(s) from the menu bar.

-- Open the Build window by selecting View > Tool Windows > Build from the menu bar.
+- To open the Build window, select View > Tool Windows > Build from the menu bar.

 Gradle determines task execution by task interdependencies, project structure, and CPU load, and executes tasks either sequentially or in parallel.
 For a given build, the Build Analyzer highlights the set of sequentially executed tasks that determined the duration of the current build.
 Addressing inefficiencies in these highlighted tasks is the best starting point for reducing your overall build time.

-Keep in mind, you might see a different set of tasks determining build duration with each build you execute.
-For example, if you make changes to the build configuration, run a build with a different set of tasks (such as an incremental build), or run a build under different constraints (for example, heavier CPU load), the Build Speed window may highlight a different set of tasks that most impacted that build's duration.
+You might see a different set of tasks determining build duration with each build you execute.
+For example, if you make changes to the build configuration, run a build with a different set of tasks—such as an incremental build—or run a build under different constraints, the Build Speed window might highlight a different set of tasks that most impacted that build's duration.
 Because of this variability, you might want to use the Build Speed window across multiple builds to consistently reduce build duration.

-- Pink: The task belongs to the Android Gradle plugin, Java Gradle plugin, or Kotlin Gradle plugin.
+- Light blue: The task belongs to the Android Gradle plugin, Java Gradle plugin, or Kotlin Gradle plugin.

-- Blue: The task belongs to a third party or custom plugin.
-For example, a plugin you might have applied after creating a new project using Android Studio.
+- Blue: The task belongs to a third-party or custom plugin, such as a plugin you applied after creating a new project using Android Studio.

-- Purple: The task doesn’t belong to a plugin but is used to dynamically
+- Purple: The task does not belong to a plugin but is used to dynamically

 modify project properties at runtime.
-For example, these are tasks that you
+For example, tasks that you

 might define within your